-Each scientific discipline tries to offer a perspective from which the real world can be understood and interpreted.
+Each scientific discipline offers a perspective from which the real world can be understood and interpreted.
 Transport geography, by seeking to understand mobility, focuses on the locations that generate and handle it, on the interactions of people, freight, and information, as well as the infrastructures set in place to support mobility.
-In many cases, the infrastructures, locations, and interactions are specific to a domain of freight or passenger circulation, but in many instances, they are shared (e.g. roads or airports that can be used for passengers and freight transportation alike).
+In many cases, the infrastructures, locations, and interactions are specific to a domain of freight or passenger circulation, but in many instances, they are shared, such as roads or airports that can be used for passengers and freight transportation alike.

 The intersection, or the triangulation, of three concepts, can be used to define a general field of investigation.
-For instance, if one was to investigate transportation terminals, this subject would likely be at the intersection of the concepts of transportation networks, nodes, and demand.
-A transport terminal being an infrastructure part of a transport network that is fulfilling a demand from an origin to a destination.
-For a more general and complex concept, it is possible to expand the triangulation and include additional fields.
+For instance, if one were to investigate transportation terminals, this subject would likely be at the intersection of the concepts of transportation networks, nodes, and demand.
+A transport terminal is an infrastructure part of a transport network that is fulfilling a demand from an origin to a destination.
+For a more general and complex concept, expanding the triangulation and including additional fields is possible.
 Evaluating the environmental impacts of a transport project requires a triangulation of environmental studies, transportation systems, and spatial statistics and models.
-The above figure is not an exhaustive overview of all the fields related to transport geography, but a fair approximation of those involved and their relationships.
+The above figure is not an exhaustive overview of all the fields related to transport geography but a fair approximation of those involved and their relationships.